kithrine/leash-and-learn/FEATURES+TODO.md

 - [ ] Archive Training Class
 - [ ] Create a placeholder caption under the name in the Training Class create for example syntax of the naming convention
 - [ ] Update the trainingClassGetMany by using email instead of username
+- [ ] Need to change Training Class Schema because the customer's array is not proper (maybe move customer's array to under training classes instead of under sessions)
 ##### Sessions
 - [x] Add new Session
 - [x] Update Session